 Why is my petite sirloin tough, you ask?
-Because you have to broil or grill it in order to make it most tender and flavorful.
+Because you have to broil or grill it to make it most tender and flavorful.
 You can also use a meat mallet to help tenderize the meat.

 - ¼ a cup of fresh lime juice

 If you can marinate your meat overnight, even better.
 Avoid using metal to place your meat and marinade, and opt for a food-safe container instead.

 7 Steps For Grilling Petite Sirloin

 Once you’ve let your petite sirloin sit in the marinade for a few hours, it’s time to break out the grill.
 As I mentioned before, it is possible to cook high and dry if you want to achieve a good sear.

 - Step 1: Before we begin grilling, you’ll want to take your meat out of the fridge and allow it to adjust to room temperature.
 This could take around 30 minutes, depending on how thick your meat is.

 - Step 2: Remove any marinade on the outside of the meat and pat it dry.
 You want to ensure the meat is as dry as possible since any extra moisture will affect the grill's temperature.
 Remember, we need it to be nice and hot to achieve a good sear.